mattsteele/resume/src/entries/work/2016-brand-iron.md

 end: 2016-02-01
 ---

 At Brand Iron I led a small team creating websites for clients in a variety of industries.
-I was responsible for front end & back end operations & maintenance.
+I was responsible for front-end & back-end operations & maintenance.